VelasquezAlejandro044/regression_project_zillow/REDME.md

 # Estimating Home Value
 ----------------------

+## Main Goal
+We want to be able to predict the property tax assessed values ('taxvaluedollarcnt') of Single Family Properties that had a transaction during 2017.

 ## Project Objectives

 Construct a model to predict assessed home value for single family properties using regression techniques.